CoderPenguin1-dev/Minty-Launcher/README.md

 Note that there's a user manual you should read, titled `USER.MD`.

-Please note older versions than what's available on the repo aren't publically accessible anymore.
-At some point I'll get them back up.

 # Building
 No dependencies are required besides [DiscordRichPresence](https://github.com/Lachee/discord-rpc-csharp) from NuGet and its dependencies as well as WinForms and .NET 9.